-While traveling the Ring Road in Iceland, my friend and I tried to stop at any and every hot springs we could find whether public, private or hidden.
+While traveling the Ring Road in Iceland, my friend and I tried to stop at any and every hot springs we could find, whether public, private or hidden.
 We found some gems!
 Here are 5 hot springs in Iceland you MUST visit when you’re there.
-Also, I must mention that these are just a few!
-I’m currently traveling with an Icelandic guy who let me know there are TONS of hidden ones that Icelandic people purposefully keep from tourists to enjoy for themselves.
+Also, I must mention that these are just a few of the many Icelandic hot springs!
+I traveled for about a month with an Icelandic guy on my year around the world and he let me know there are TONS of hidden hot springs that Icelandic people purposefully keep from tourists to enjoy for themselves.
 If you’re lucky you might find them. 🙂

 2. Mytvan – This is the less touristy Blue Lagoon located in the northern part of Iceland.
 I liked this one much more than the Blue Lagoon because it was less crowded and had more of a local feel.

 3. Secret Lagoon – This one was so relaxing and amazing.
 It’s called the secret lagoon, but really it’s probably the least secret of some of these since it’s situated right in town.
 There weren’t many people there when we went and it was in a gorgeous setting.
 We could have stayed there for days!